Andreassim/Documentation/src/markdown/11_Express.md

 ```
 if there is an error we log the error to the terminal, else we log what port we are running on.

-The port is usually set in the end of out file.
+The port is usually set in the end of the file.